CodeDmitry/NodePL/documentation/README.md

 "core" means that it uses perl standard package system.

 "dynamic" means that it uses javascript-style "require"/"eval" loading method, which I wanted to be more popular while making this project.

+perl packages must end in "1" by convention.